Vanda Orchids Indoor Care, Propagation and Growing Problems with Solutions

 Watering

-If you are growing the orchid in a bark potting medium, water thoroughly during the growing season and maintain the soil consistently moist.
+If you are growing the orchid in a bark potting medium, water when roots turn silvery-white; usually when the soil feels dry to the touch.
+Maintain the soil consistently moist but not soggy to avoid yellowing and rotting.

-Reduce watering during the cold season as growth is minimal at this time but do not allow the soil to dry out completely.
-Drooping or wrinkly leaves indicate that you are underwatering the orchid.
+Reduce watering in the cold season as growth is minimal at this time but do not allow the soil to dry out completely.
+Drooping or wrinkly leaves indicate that you are underwatering.

-Use tepid, chlorine-free water as these orchids are sensitive to chlorine and other chemicals dissolved in water.
-Avoid wetting the foliage as it can lead to fungal diseases.
+• Use chlorine-free water like rain water, filtered water or distilled water; these orchids are sensitive to chlorine and other chemicals dissolved in water which can result in black, dry leaf tips.

 Temperature and Humidity

-The best temperatures for Vanda Orchid are an average warmth of 21-290C.
-Warmer days and cooler night temperatures with a difference of 10-150C are ideal for this orchid.
-Cool nights are essential to trigger flowering.
+Vanda Orchid blossoms in an average warmth of 21-290C.
+Warmer days and cooler nights with a difference of 10-150C are ideal for this orchid; cool nights are essential to trigger flowering.

-Do not mist the leaves and ensure that there is good air to minimize fungal diseases.
-Occasionally clean the leaves by damp-wiping with a soft cloth to keep the clean and also discourage pest infestations.
+Pro tip: Do not mist the leaves and ensure that there is good air to prevent fungal diseases.

 Fertilizer

-Feed Vanda Orchid every week during the growing season with an orchid's fertilizer as per the manufacturer's instructions.
-Withhold feeding in the cold season as growth is minimal at this time.
-Do not feed an orchid that is in flower.
+Withhold feeding in the cold season (fall and winter) to avoid fertilizer burn as growth is reduced at this time.
+Do not feed an orchid that is in flower as it can shorten the flowering period.

-It is better to err on the side of underfeeding than overfeeding a Vanda Orchid as overfeeding may result in loss of roots thus death of the orchid.
-If you overfeed the orchid, it can also lead to vegetative growth instead of flower production.
+With orchids, it is better to err on the side of underfeeding than overfeeding as it may result in loss of roots thus death of the orchid.
+Overfeeding can also lead to vegetative growth at the expense of flower production.

 Potting Medium

-The best potting medium for Vanda Orchid should be rich in organic matter, loose, free-draining bark soil to prevent it from getting soggy while providing the required nutrients.
-Orchid potting mixes are ideal for this orchid.
+The best potting medium for Vanda Orchid should be a rich, loose, free-draining bark soil.
+Avoid dense soil as it prevents air circulation and can lead to root rot.
+Most Orchid potting mixes are ideal for this plant.

 Repotting